 I like to think I’m like Albert Einstein -- and I doubt he’d ever reciprocate in any fashion -- in that we’re both what he called “rational pacifists.”

 We don’t want to kill anybody.
 We believe reason can usually prevail and that war should be the last, least welcome option.

 Rational pacifists saw sound reasons to engage in bloody all-out war with Hitler and the Taliban.
 We didn’t see it in the buildup to war with Iraq.
-She’s mangling her defense of it but clearly someone was lying to Nancy Pelosi right along with the rest of us.

 Yet, even in a war that many of us felt was misguided, hundreds of thousands of men and women, many righteously motivated by the attacks of 9/11, lined up to serve because they believe it’s their sacred duty.

 The surfer dudes have practically neutered the powerful word’s original impact but, man, that’s awesome.